RafalKucharskiPK/rafalkucharskipk.github.io/_research/michal_hoffmann.md

 importance: 2
 category: students
 author: Hoffmann
 bio: I am currently pursuing a bachelor's degree in Theoretical Computer Science at Jagiellonian University.
 My research focuses on competition in the transportation, where I combine Game Theory with Machine Learning to explore the impact of conflicts on everyday commuter.
-I love to work on intersection of various fields where I can use sometimes unorthodox methods solving my problems.
 arXiv:
 github:
 gitlab: